GMP Standard Operating Procedures (SOP)

 Laboratory Analytical Determinations

 This document is to be used in conjunction with the relevant test method.
-The criteria outlined in this document are minimum criteria and have to be used if the test method does not give the necessary information
+The criteria outlined in this document are minimal and must be used if the test method does not give the necessary information.

 HPLC Reproducibility, Column Performance, and Testing Guidelines

-Reproducibility tests, or Calibration tests, also known, are carried out on each HPLC system as a measure of the system conformance prior to running assay tests on the system.
-Column performance tests are carried out on each column to be used in an HPLC method as a measure of Column conformance prior to assay determinations.
-General HPLC testing guidelines have been included in this SOP
+Reproducibility or calibration tests are carried out on each HPLC system to measure system conformance before running assay tests.
+Column performance tests are carried out on each column to be used in an HPLC method to measure Column conformance before assay determinations.
+General HPLC testing guidelines have been included in this SOP.

 HPLC Method Development & Validation Procedure

-The validation of an analytical method is the process by which it is established that the performance characteristics of the method, such as Precision, Accuracy, Specificity, Linearity, Limit of Detection (LOD), Limit of Quantitation (LOQ), and Robustness, meet the requirements for the intended applications.
+The validation of an analytical method is the process by which it is established that the method’s performance characteristics, such as Precision, Accuracy, Specificity, Linearity, Limit of Detection (LOD), Limit of Quantitation (LOQ), and Robustness, meet the requirements for the intended applications.

 Laboratory In Process and Finished Product Quality Control